RoldSI/simonsure.com/content/reading.md

 # Readings Ideas
 ## non-fiction
-- Introduction to Linear Algebra by Gilbert Strang
-### textbooks
 - The Making of Princeton Univeristy by James Axtell
 - American History: A Very Short Introduction by Paul S. Boyer
 - The Worlds I See: Curiosity, Exploration, and Discovery at the Dawn of AI by Fei-Fei Li